 During the public workgroups and workshops that facilitated the creation of the PRDM, a concern was raised about risk and the potential that the allocation of risk across PF Public customers purchasing power applicable to this PRDM may need to be evaluated at a more granular level than Slice and Non-Slice.
 Customers discussed the allocation of risk to Load Following differently than Block or by each utility’s load characteristics.
-While the concept was deemed plausible and may prove to be supported by the principle of cost causation, the consensus was that there was not enough data, systems, and tools to effectively either prove or disprove the merits of the concept, and linkage to rate design ,before September 30, 2044.
+While the concept was deemed plausible and may prove to be supported by the principle of cost causation, the consensus was that there was not enough data, systems, and tools to effectively either prove or disprove the merits of the concept, and linkage to rate design at this time.
+BPA intends to initiate a public process in FY 2040 to FY 2041 that will be used to evaluate the need to study the merits of the concept.
+The public process would determine if BPA would conduct a study and, if so, the process would be used to establish the scope of the study, confirm that the necessary data is available, and determine what data BPA would use to complete the study.
+The study could be used to inform how BPA and customers will proceed on this topic after September 30, 2044.

 Cashflow Considerations